 Though I have been selecting client colors for years, I still wouldn’t get into hand mixing tones or tints myself.
 It can be too complicated, confusing and time consuming.

 You can much more easily find the right solutions in professional color decks.
 I usually use Benjamin Moore for quality and their HUGE range of color choices.

 Here are a few other thoughts to explore:

-Now that you are actually looking at color with a purpose…you might suddenly feel confronted by the vast range of tints and tones of any one color.
-Who knew?
+Now that you are actually looking at color with a purpose…you could feel overwhelmed by the VAST range of tints and tones of any one color.

 - What time of day are you looking at your color choices?